cgebitcoin/bitminti/README.md

 ## 🚀 Key Features

-- **Accessible Mining** – CPU-mineable with optimized difficulty; anyone can participate in securing the network
+- **ASIC Resistance** – Utilizes the RandomX PoW algorithm, designed specifically for commodity CPUs and memory-hard validation.
-- **Modern from Day 1** – SegWit, CSV, and all major soft forks active from block 1
+- **Fair Distribution** – No premine, no ICO, pure proof-of-work from a hardened production genesis.
-- **Independent Network** – Runs on port 13337 with unique magic bytes (`0xfc,0xc1,0xb7,0xdc`)
+- **Modern from Day 1** – SegWit, CSV, and all major soft forks active from block 1.
-- **Full Bitcoin Compatibility** – All RPC commands work exactly as in Bitcoin Core
+- **Independent Network** – Runs on port 13337 with unique magic bytes (`0xfc,0xc1,0xb7,0xdc`).
-- **Fair Distribution** – No premine, no ICO, pure proof-of-work from genesis
+- **Full Bitcoin Compatibility** – All RPC commands work exactly as in Bitcoin Core.
-- **Recognizable Addresses** – Uses `btc3` prefix for Bech32 addresses
+- **Recognizable Addresses** – Uses `btc3` prefix for Bech32 addresses.

 ## 📋 Network Parameters